Macrometacorp/docs/docs/cep/store/table-collection.md

 title: Table (Collection)
 ---

 A table is a stored version of an stream or a table of events.
 Its schema is defined via the _table definition_ that is similar to a stream definition.
 These events are stored in database.
+In Macrometa GDN, tables are called [collections](../../collections/index.md).

 ## Table Purpose

-Tables allow the stream processor to work with stored events.
+Tables allow the stream worker to work with stored events.
 By defining a schema for tables, the stream processor enables them to be processed by queries using their defined attributes with the streaming data.
-You can also interactively query the state of the stored events in the table.
+You can also query the state of the stored events in the table.

 ### Table Syntax